everard/rosewm/README.md

 +--------+                   +------------------+
 ```

-Window Manager starts zero or more system processes which communicate with it
+The [ROSE IPC PROTOCOL](#rose-ipc-protocol) is a separate protocol through which
+clients can query Compositor's state, configure its inputs and outputs, lock and
+unlock the screen.

-via Wayland protocol and/or via a separate IPC protocol with its own Unix socket
+The ROSE IPC PROTOCOL has its own Unix Domain Socket.
+Path to the socket is
-(_$ROSE_IPC_ENDPOINT_ environment variable contains a path to this socket).
+specified in the _$ROSE_IPC_ENDPOINT_ environment variable.

 _Note: In this document all environment variables are prefixed with the "$"
 symbol._

-Here's a table of system processes with their descriptions.
+The following table lists system processes with their descriptions.

 | NAME                | DESCRIPTION                                    |
 |---------------------|------------------------------------------------|